kimor44/lacendriestudio/wp-content/plugins/tw-sliders/readme.txt

 1.1.2

-18/11/2022
+23/11/2022

+* Added is_visible field in the Quick Edit mode
-* Added securities about REST API & NONCE field
+* Added NONCE field in the "new slide" page

 1.1.1